alexander-hergert/rest-countries-api/README.md

 - Add Search and Filter views for mobile and desktop.
 - Add Filterbox and setup reducer filterSlice.
 - Add cards views and card styling.
 Fetching data.
+- Add loader to inner page and style the InnerPage basically.

 ### Built with